The Birchmere: History

 The Birchmere opened its doors on April 4, 1966, as a restaurant.
 Music was added in 1975 with a concert space that held up to 200 people.
 Its original location was 2723 S. Wakefield St. in the Shirlington area of Arlington, Virginia, in a strip mall that was later razed.
 On May 14, 1981, the Birchmere reopened at its second location at 3901 Mt.
 Vernon Avenue in Alexandria, Virginia in a space that held at least 300 persons.
 In 1997, the club moved two blocks away to its current location at 3701 Mt.
 Vernon Avenue with seating for 500 customers.

 An estimated 13,000 discrete performances have occurred at the music hall.

 Over the years, Birchmere has attracted notable customers to include members of the media, Supreme Court justices and Presidents.

 “Bill Clinton came here twice,” Oelze said.
 “Al Gore used to live up the street and was here all the time.
 One night he was leaving the White House.
 Clinton said, ‘Where you going?’
 He said, ‘I’m going to The Birchmere to hear Jerry Jeff Walker.’
 He said, ‘Hillary and I will go with you.’
 The four of them showed up, then they came back to see Kim Richey.”

 On November 10, 2021, the illustrated history of the Birchmere was published: All Roads Lead to the Birchmere: America's Legendary Music Hall by Founder/operator Gary Oelze and music writer, Stephen Moore.

-On January 23, 2023, Birchmere owner Gary Oelze passed away from natural causes at 80.
+On January 23, 2023, Birchmere owner Gary Oelze died from natural causes at 80.